flexdinesh/keystone-in-next/README.md

 ### 4. I want the full Keystone experience with Next.js

-The only way to do that now is to use Keystone as a standalone API and build your Next.js app separately.
+The only way to do that now is to use Keystone as a standalone server and build your Next.js app separately.

 1. Develop and deploy Keystone to a separate server.
 You will now have both the Admin UI and GraphQL API.
 2. Develop your Next.js app independently without Keystone dependencies and send network requests to your Keystone GraphQL API for data.